iron-software/IronPdfJava.Examples/examples/rasterize-a-pdf-to-images/README.md

 ***Based on <https://ironpdf.com/examples/rasterize-a-pdf-to-images/>***

-After loading from a file, converting from various sources (such as webpages, URLs, HTML), or adjusting for things like margins, headers, and footers, IronPDF allows for the exporting of PDF document pages into image formats.
-These images can then be saved locally, stored in a database, or transmitted over networks, among other applications.
+Once you've loaded a PDF from a file, transformed it from a webpage, URL, or HTML, or customized it by adjusting margins or adding headers and footers, IronPDF offers the functionality to take any page of your PDF and convert it into image formats.
+These images can then be saved on a file system, stored in a database, or transmitted across network connections, serving a myriad of applications.

-The method `toBufferedImages` produces a `List` of `BufferedImage` objects.
-Each `BufferedImage` holds the image data for an individual page of the `PdfDocument`.
-The list of `BufferedImage` objects is sorted by the page numbers in ascending order.
-By passing a `PageSelection` object to the method, developers can create an image list for a specific range of pages within the PDF.
+The method `toBufferedImages` yields a `List` of `BufferedImage` instances.
+Each `BufferedImage` encapsulates the image data of a single PDF page.
+These images are sorted in the `List` by the ascending order of their respective page numbers.
+Additionally, developers can pass a `PageSelection` object when calling this method to select a specific range of pages from the PDF for conversion.

-In the provided code snippet, a `ToImageOptions` object is utilized to specify the desired dimensions of the output images after conversion.
-This class also allows for the adjustment of the image’s DPI through the `setDpi` method.
-By combining `ToImageOptions` with `PageSelection`, developers can fine-tune the conversion process in terms of scope, size, and resolution of the images derived from a PDF.
+In the provided code snippet, a `ToImageOptions` object is created for specifying the desired dimensions of the output images.
+This class also features a method, `setDpi`, for adjusting the resolution (DPI) of the resulting images.
+By combining `ToImageOptions` with `PageSelection`, developers can finely tune the conversion process, effectively managing the dimensions and resolution of the image outputs.

-For further details on IronPDF and its capabilities, please visit the [IronPDF Documentation and Resources](https://ironpdf.com/).
+For further details on IronPDF and its array of features, please visit the [IronPDF Documentation and Resources](https://ironpdf.com/).